gancao/Enstiffer/README.md

 # RedeStiff #

-RedeStiff is a R-based computational software for eastimation of tissue stiffness based on ligand-receptors interaction from RNA-seq data.
-This tool was tested on various RNA-seq datasets across several sequencing platforms including bulk RNA-seq, Visium, slide-RNA-seq, Nanostring GeoMx Digital Spatial Profiling, Xenium and so on.
+RedeStiff is a R-based computational software for eastimation of tissue stiffness score based on ligand-receptors interaction from RNA-seq data.
+This tool was tested on various RNA-seq datasets across several sequencing platforms including bulk RNA-seq, Visium, slide-RNA-seq, Xenium and so on.
 RedeStiff was tested on Windows 11 and CentOS 7.
-Through RedeStiff, users can not only predict tissue stiffness from RNA-seq data but also identify highly contributed ligand-receptors to tissue stiffness.
+Through RedeStiff, users can not only predict tissue stiffness score from RNA-seq data but also identify highly contributed ligand-receptors to tissue stiffness.
 RedeStiff could probably provide new molecular targeted therapy for different diseases.

 ![RedeStiff](https://github.com/gancao/RedeStiff/blob/main/files/RedeStiff.png)